 Schools in Manchester were okay and I got pretty good grades until, at the age of 15, I discovered Sex & Drink & Rock'n'Roll (the drugs came later!).
 At 16 I left with few qualifications.

-In late ‘69 I arrived alone in Darwin with $5 in my pocket.
+We sent our different ways along the way and in late ‘69 I arrived alone in Darwin with $5 in my pocket.
 I lived on a crab infested beach for a couple of weeks.
 But life got better (as it invariably does for the young).
 I worked in the outback and saved a good deal of money in Australia.
 In ‘71 found myself in Tokyo.
 I had a ball there, and it was there that I got my first genuine camera, a Nikromat.
 I actually took a few pretty good images during my time there.
 However, at the request the Japanese immigration, I had to leave the country in '72.

-I returned to Manchester where, apart from some travel to Scandinavia, Spain and Morocco, Again lived the carefree life, although I was making contacts and always taking photographs.
+I returned to Manchester where, apart from some travel to Scandinavia, Spain and Morocco.
+Again lived the carefree life, although I was making contacts and always taking photographs.

 In ‘75, I got a job as a photographer on a cruise ship sailing out of LA and San Francisco.
 It was invaluable experience.
 Learning to frame, focus and shoot in seconds – day after day.